 The SHA-256 algorithm determines the integrity of the message-any change to the message, with a very high probability, results in a different message digest.
 This property is widely used in security applications and protocol, generation and verification of digital signatures and message authentication codes, and so on.
 Following are the basic properties of the SHA-256 algorithm:

-Message size: < 232 bits
+- Message size: < 2 bits

-Block size: 512 bits
+- Block size: 512 bits

-Word size: 32 bits
+- Word size: 32 bits

-Message digest size: 256 bits
+- Message digest size: 256 bits

-The following figure shows the basic SHA-256 operation.
+Figure 1 shows the basic SHA-256 operation.

 Figure 1 • SHA-256 Operation

 The SHA-256 algorithm includes the following two stages: